MotorCityLinux/MotorCityLinux.github.io/README.md

 MotorCityLinux.github.io
 ========================

-This is the GitHub page for MotorCityLinux
+This is the GitHub page for MotorCityLinux.